gihanrv/rest_k8s/README.md

 # REST API On Kind Kubernetes Cluster

 ## Description
-Build a service that responds to an HTTP GET request and returns Timestamp & hostname
+**Build a service that responds to an HTTP GET request and returns Timestamp & hostname**
+- The Python Flask application "app.py" will return the date, time, timestamp, and hostname.
+- The Docker file installs application dependencies based on requirements.txt files on top of the Python Alpine base image.
+- The Docker images have the tag "rest k8s:O.1" and expose the application on TCP 4000; they are 72.6 MB in size.
+- Manifest files are used to deploy the app as a Deployment with two replica sets and to expose the server as CLUSTER-IP.
+- There are manifest files for deploying nginx's ingress controller, ingress rules, and the Grafan agent as a solution for metrics and monitoring (the Grafana agent's deployment needs to be improved further).

 #### Tech Stack
 * Kind K8s cluster